mulesoft-consulting/jwt-module/README.md

 # jwt-module
 ## Introduction

-This repository contains a module that extends Mule 4 to simplify the generation of a signed [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) used in many REST APIs.
+This repository contains a module that extends Mule 4 to simplify the generation of a signed [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).

-Once incorporated into your Anypoint Studio project, it provides a single Mule component which allows for simple configuration.
+Once incorporated into your Anypoint Studio project, it provides a single "Sign" component which allows for simple configuration.

 ## Installation